sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-themes-extra</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : GNOME Extra Themes
+Short desc    : GNOME Extra Themes
 URL          : https://gitlab.gnome.org/GNOME/gnome-themes-extra
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This module houses themes and theme-y tidbits that don’t really fit in anywhere
+Descript     : This module houses themes and theme-y tidbits that don’t really fit in anywhere
              : else, or deserve their own module.
 At the moment this consists of:
              :
              :  * The GTK+ 2 version of Adwaita